propavingk/LamportLens/samples/README.md

 its minimum at the default rate, so the audit reports zero findings and the exit code is 0.
 This fixture exists to show what a healthy snapshot looks like, and to give the CLI an exit-0 case.

+## snapshot.jsonl

+44 records built to exercise every status at the default rate of 6,333 lamports per byte: